Unschooling Preschool

 Cultivate Community

 This is sooo important.
 Find like-minded mamas in your area to do things together with so you aren’t alone in your efforts.
 A great place to start is with moms in your church who have the same age kids.
+When my kids were preschoolers, I was part of my local Mothers of Preschoolers (MOPS), which is now called MomCo.
 Be intentional about inviting them over or for a walk.
 You need community just as much as your children need to learn how to be in one!

 Final Thoughts